davidsamu/seal/doc/Preprocessing methods/Unit and trial rejection.md

 The goal is to remove units that do not show elementary properties to be meaningfully analysed.
 This is mostly the result of low quality data (e.g. strong, inseparable multi-unit activity), and therefore may be considered as a quality assurance step, rather then cherrypicking the nice neurons.

+The metrics referred below are calculated for the duration of the entire session.
+Temporal changes in them are check during trial rejection below.

 Criteria:

+1. Poor waveform consistency: SNR < 1.
-1. Insufficent activity: Overall session-average firing rate larger than 2 spikes / second.
+2. Insufficient unit activity: Firing rate < 2 spikes / second.
+3. Extreme ISI violation ratio: ISI v.r. > 2%.
-2. Insufficent coverage of receptive field: **To be added.**
+3. Insufficient coverage of receptive field: **To be added.**
-3. Insufficent stimulus response: **To be added.**
+4. Insufficient stimulus response: **To be added.**